 During 2009, we issued four separate 10% promissory notes, referred to as the PCP Notes, to Paramount Credit Partners, LLC, an entity whose managing member is Lindsay A. Rosenwald.
 Specifically, the PCP Notes consist of a note in the principal amount of \$1,100,000 issued on January 23, 2009, a note in the principal amount of \$100,000 issued on March 25, 2009, a note in the principal amount of \$250,000 issued on June 1, 2009 and a note in the principal amount of \$123,000 issued on June 24, 2009.
 Interest on the PCP Notes is payable quarterly, in arrears, and the principal matures on the earlier of (i) December 31, 2013 or (ii) the completion by us of a transaction, subsequent to our initial public offering, involving the sale of equity securities, sale of assets, licensing, strategic partnership or otherwise, in which we raise at least \$5,000,000 in gross cash proceeds.
 The closing of this offering will trigger the repayment obligation of the PCP Notes and we will repay the PCP Notes with a portion of the proceeds from this offering.
 As of March 31, 2011, the principal amount outstanding under these notes was \$1,573,000.
 The PCP Notes are not convertible.
-In addition, Paramount Credit Partners received five-year warrants ("PCP Warrants") to purchase, at an exercise price of 110% of the lowest price paid for securities in a Qualified Financing (as defined below), a number of shares of our common stock equal to 40% of the principal amount of each PCP Note.
+In addition, Paramount Credit Partners received five-year warrants ("PCP Warrants") to purchase, at an exercise price of 110% of the lowest price paid for securities in a Qualified Financing (as defined below), a number of shares of our common stock equal to 40% of the principal amount of each PCP Note purchased divided by the lowest price paid for securities in a Qualified Financing prior to the two-year anniversary of such PCP Note.
 As a result of our initial public offering, the PCP warrants are exercisable for an aggregate of 104,867 shares, at a per share exercise price of \$6.60.